RMI-PACTA/workflow.aggregate.loanbooks/README.md

 withing PACTA scope (at least two of: coal mining, upstream oil & gas, power generation).
 This sector split is meant to help with allocating portions of a loan to each of the relevant business lines.
-As such, it allows for considering more than one main sector and it can improve covering transition activities as well as simply reflecting better the multi-sector focus of some companies.
+As such, it allows for considering more than one main sector.
+This improves coverage of transition activities and reflects better the multi-sector focus of some companies.

 To get this sector split, you will need some additional input files: